apache/airflow/docs/apache-airflow/howto/notifications.rst

 Creating a notifier
 ===================
-The BaseNotifier (:class:`airflow.notifications.basenotifier.BaseNotifier`) is an abstract class that provides a basic structure for sending notifications in Airflow using the various ``on_*__callback``.
+The :class:`~airflow.notifications.basenotifier.BaseNotifier` is an abstract class that provides a basic structure for sending notifications in Airflow using the various ``on_*__callback``.
 It is intended for providers to extend and customize for their specific needs.